M-E-Rademaker/MyDesk/ToolCollection.md

 ### RMarkdown v2

-RMarkdown is an [R](https://www.r-project.org/) package that is usually refered to R Markdown v2 to distinguish it from an earlier version.
+R Markdown is an [R](https://www.r-project.org/) package that is usually referred to R Markdown v2 to distinguish it from an earlier version.
 It basically brings Markdown, [Knitr](http://yihui.name/knitr/) and [Pandoc](http://pandoc.org/index.html) together.
 It enables easy creation of dynamic documents (via [Knitr](http://yihui.name/knitr/)) in different formats (via [Pandoc](http://pandoc.org/index.html)) including Pandoc's version of the Markdown language.
-Similar to [Knitr](http://yihui.name/knitr/), it is tightly integrated into the [RStudio](https://www.rstudio.com/) IDE making it extremly easy to use (literally one click is sometimes enough).
+Similar to [Knitr](http://yihui.name/knitr/), it is tightly integrated into the [RStudio](https://www.rstudio.com/) IDE making it extremely easy to use (literally one click is sometimes enough).
 Recommended Reading:

 -   [This](http://www.introductoryr.co.uk/Reproducibility/Markdown_guide.html)